 A number of governments or governmental bodies have introduced or are contemplating legislative and regulatory change in response to the potential impacts of climate change.
 There is also current and emerging regulation, such as the mandatory renewable energy target in Australia, Australia's carbon pricing mechanism introduced in 2012, Quebec's transition to a "cap and trade" system with compliance required in 2013 and European direct emission regulations expected by 2013.
 Alcoa will likely see changes in the margins of greenhouse gas-intensive assets and energy-intensive assets as a result of regulatory impacts in the countries in which the Company operates.
 These regulatory mechanisms may be either voluntary or legislated and may impact Alcoa's operations directly or indirectly through customers or Alcoa's supply chain.
-Inconsistency of regulations may also change the attractiveness of the locations of some of the Company's assets.
-Assessments of the potential impact of future climate change legislation, regulation and international treaties and accords are uncertain, given the wide scope of potential regulatory change in countries in which Alcoa operates.
+Inconsistency of regulation, regulation and international treaties and accords are uncertain, given the wide scope of potential regulatory change in countries in which Alcoa operates.
 The Company may realize increased capital expenditures resulting from required compliance with revised or new legislation or regulations, costs to purchase or profits from sales of, allowances or credits under a "cap and trade" system, increased insurance premiums and deductibles as new actuarial tables are developed to reshape coverage, a change in competitive position relative to industry peers and changes to profit or loss arising from increased or decreased demand for goods produced by the Company and indirectly, from changes in costs of goods sold.